ISP Distillation: Conclusions

 \section{Conclusions}

-We have shown that it is possible to distill the knowledge of not just a pre-trained models but also heuristically designed ISP, to improve the performance of classification and semantic segmentation models for RAW images.
+We have shown that it is possible to distill the knowledge of not just pre-trained models but also heuristically designed ISP, to improve the performance of classification and semantic segmentation models for RAW images.
 We have also shown improvement for short-exposure RAW, distilling the information of the physical process of acquiring a better signal.
-ISP Distillation is a step towards reaching similar performance on RAW images compared to RGB in high-level vision tasks.
-It can advance the deployment of vision models on RAW images for domains where the images are consumed by machines and not humans, saving the compute cost of the ISP.
+Our proposed ISP distillation is a step towards reaching similar performance on RAW images compared to RGB in high-level vision tasks.
+It can advance the deployment of vision models on RAW images in domains where the images are consumed by machines and not humans.
+This will save the computing cost of the ISP.

-Possible future directions include: \begin{itemize} \item Combining ISP-Distillation with ISPs designed for vision tasks, i.e. distilling an ISP that was optimized for vision task into the high-level model \item Extending ISP Distillation to other vision tasks (e.g. detection) \item Exploring using this method for other sensors that might better fit the need of a machine vision system (e.g. event cameras) \end{itemize}
+Possible future directions include: \begin{itemize} \item Combining ISP-Distillation with ISPs designed for vision tasks, i.e. distilling an ISP that was optimized for a vision task into the high-level model \item \ans{Exploring hybrid solutions where some blocks of the ISP are distilled into the high-level model and removed from the pre-processing pipeline while others (low compute) are kept} \item Extending ISP Distillation to other vision tasks (e.g. detection) \item Exploring using this method for other sensors that might better fit the needs of a machine vision system (e.g. event cameras) \end{itemize}